Action star Shinichi 'Sonny' Chiba dies at 82 from COVID-19 complications

-According the Internet Movie Database, as an actor, Chiba has more than 200 credits to his name.

-Film director Quentin Tarantino was instrumental in introducing Chiba to a larger overseas audience.
+The appeal of his work has endured among overseas audiences, garnering fans among film directors and actors such as Keanu Reeves and Jackie Chan.

+After several decades of appearing in films mostly seen domestically, Chiba found a larger overseas audience thanks to film director and martial arts fan Quentin Tarantino.

-In “True Romance” (1993), Christian Slater’s character watches a Chiba triple feature.
-In the director’s blockbuster “Kill Bill: Vol. 1” (2003), Chiba himself appears as sword maker-turned-sushi chef Hattori Hanzo, a nod to the character he played in “Shadow Warriors” (“Kage no Gundan”), a Japanese TV series in the 1980s.
+In “True Romance” (1993), Christian Slater’s character watches a Chiba triple feature, and in the director’s blockbuster “Kill Bill: Vol. 1” (2003), Chiba appears as sword-maker-turned-sushi chef Hattori Hanzo, a nod to the character he played in “Shadow Warriors” (“Kage no Gundan”), a Japanese TV series in the 1980s.

+In addition to karate, Chiba was an expert in the Japanese martial art of Shorinji kempo and skilled at acrobatics while on horseback.

+In an interview, Chiba described filming a scene from a “Key Hunter” episode in which he jumped from a moving car to a light airplane as it took off from the runway, calling it the most dangerous stunt of his career.

 Chiba married actress Yoko Nogiwa in 1972, though the couple divorced in 1994.
 He remarried Tamami Chiba in 1996, which also ended in divorce in 2015.